 WŁADYSŁAW KOSAKIEWICZ

 Warsaw, 20 December 1945.
 Judge Halina Wereńko, delegated to the Commission for the Investigation of German Crimes, interviewed the person specified below as a witness.
 Having advised the witness of the criminal liability for making false declarations and of the gravity of the oath, the judge swore the witness in accordance with Art.
 109 of the Code of Criminal Procedure.
+The witness testified as follows:

 Name and surname Władysław Kosakiewicz